thisisaaronland/mapzen-slippy-map/README.md

 ## Ctrl-Shift-S

 This will create a screenshot of the current map view and try to save it to the place your browser saves downloads.

+## Updating the map styles

+Run the handy `make mapzen` target in the included Makefile to update all map styles (and their assets) from source.

 ## Things that `mapzen-slippy-map` still needs to learn how to do